learning-at-home/hivemind/README.md

 Before installing hivemind, make sure that your environment has Python 3.7+ and [PyTorch](https://pytorch.org/get-started/locally/#start-locally) 1.6.0 or newer.

-To start using this library, you can either `pip install hivemind` or build it from source.
+To start using this library, you can either install [the latest release](https://pypi.org/project/hivemind) or build it from source.

 ### With pip